Contents

 Vanilla Tor connects to one of a published list of relays.
 That list is the problem: if the relay addresses are public, a censor downloads them and blocks the lot.
 Worse, the Tor handshake has a recognisable signature, so even an unlisted relay can be spotted by deep packet inspection.

 The answer Tor settled on years ago is the pluggable transport: a shim that takes your Tor traffic and disguises it as something innocuous before it leaves your machine.
 The relays you connect through aren’t in the public list — they’re bridges, unlisted entry points handed out in limited batches so a censor can’t simply enumerate them all.
+The bridge list is deliberately doled out in small pieces through different channels precisely so that no single leak burns all of them at once.

 The workhorse pluggable transport has long been obfs4.
 It doesn’t tunnel through another protocol; instead it makes the traffic look like uniformly random bytes with no recognisable handshake, no fixed packet sizes, nothing for a DPI box to latch onto.
 You get an obfs4 bridge line — address, port, and a key — and configure Tor to use it: